srones/Subset-Sum-Project/README.md

     - Works for +, -, and 0 targets and list elements
     - Returns True as soon as set is found, False if there does not exist a set

-### Benchmark ###

-1 - 30: Instances of size n = 0, 1, 2, ...
-29 where no solution exists.
-Achieved by array of all 1s with target = 0.

-TODO: Include negative numbers and targets